⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Gaming

-GeForce GPUs and streaming services for PC gaming.
+GeForce GPUs for gaming and PC applications.

 Professional Visualization